Pentagon officials express concern as Trump threatens to use military to 'dominate' protestors - Local News 8

 Trump is threatening to use the Insurrection Act as US cities across the country struggle to deal with protests and, at times, looting and rioting that began last week after the killing of George Floyd, a black man who was being taken into custody by police in Minneapolis.
 The President, who faces a climbing death toll from the coronavirus pandemic and uncertain reelection prospects in November, is now emphasizing law, order and a military response against American citizens.

+“When it became clear that our troops would be under the command of the attorney general and not Mayor Bowser, we decided that it was not in our best interest to take part,” said the Virginia government official.
+“The call with governors made it clear that the President was interested in escalating the situation and the governor did not think that was responsible.”

-On Monday, Trump intensified his rhetoric about using military forces to “dominate” protesters and wished aloud there was an “occupying force” in cities across America during a call with governors where he urged a tougher response to protests.
-Later, the National Guard fired tear gas and rubber bullets at a peaceful crowd outside the White House.
+During that Monday call with state governors, Trump intensified his rhetoric about using military forces to “dominate” protesters and wished aloud there was an “occupying force” in cities across America as he urged a tougher response to protests.
+Later that day, law enforcement officers fired tear gas and rubber bullets at a peaceful crowd outside the White House.
+A spokesman for the Pentagon claimed Tuesday the National Guard did not fire tear gas or rubber bullets.

 A group comprised of service members who hold civilian jobs and train part-time, the National Guard are usually deployed in their home states by governors or the federal government who decide the length of each mission.
 They can perform law enforcement actions when under the command of state governors unlike the active military, which is forbidden by law from doing so unless the President invokes the Insurrection Act.

-Note: This story has been updated with additional developments on Monday and Tuesday.
-CORRECTION: This story has been updated to reflect that a Pentagon spokesman said that the National Guard did not fire tear gas or rubber bullets.